Sonata Pathetique opus13 in C minor

-Gerard recorded these three Beethoven sonatas on his Steinway B grand piano at an afternoon recital at his home at Roseville, Sydney, in 1991.
-He performed the Pathetique and Moonlight Sonatas from memory.
+I recorded these three Beethoven sonatas on my Steinway B grand piano at an afternoon recital at my home at Roseville, Sydney, in 1991.

 What young music pupil has not at some stage been 'put to' the Pathetique Sonata?
 The title may have come from the publisher and best translates into English as 'tragic', which quality is evident from the first chord.
 No other sonata by Beethoven opens in this way.
 The tragic quality is also present in the final movement which up to that time was almost always in a lighter mood.
 The mood of the slow movement is contrasted with that of the outer movements.

 Beethoven wrote three sonatas in the key of G major.
 This one is very 'classical' in terms of the form of each of its three movements although in place of the traditional slow movement there is a set of variations on an andante theme.
 The final movement in sonata/rondo form is in essence a scherzo and is full of Beethoven's rather earthy sense of humour.